 03 of 07

 According to legend, this delicious dish was created by a starving beggar who stole a chicken and then wrapped it in mud to hide it.
 Later, he cooked the mud-covered chicken over an open fire.
-More elaborate versions of this recipe call for stuffing the chicken and covering it with lotus leaves, then encasing it in a dough wrapping and baking.
-In this simpler recipe for Beggar’s Chicken, the stuffed chicken is wrapped in aluminum foil before roasting.
+More elaborate versions of this recipe call for stuffing the chicken and covering it with lotus leaves, then encasing it in a dough wrapping and baking it.
+In a simpler recipe for Beggar’s Chicken, the stuffed chicken is wrapped in aluminum foil before roasting.

 04 of 07

-This star of this showy banquet dish is the winter melon—a sweet tasting melon with white flesh and seeds.
-The soup, a flavorful mixture of chopped winter melon, chicken stock, meats such as duck and seasonings, is served inside the shell of the intricately carved winter melon.Continue to 5 of 7 below.
+This star of this showy banquet dish is the winter melon—a sweet-tasting melon with white flesh and seeds.
+The soup is a flavorful mixture of chopped winter melon, chicken stock, meats such as duck, and seasonings.
+For a fancier dish, it can be served inside the shell of the winter melon.Continue to 5 of 7 below.

 05 of 07